Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Main Results

 \subsection{Improved Inner Bound}

-We propose a new achievable scheme for the model considered.
-The scheme is based on the idea of combining the message cooperation \cite{willems1982informationtheoretical,kobayashi2019joint} and joint compression of past transmitted codeword and echo signals through distributed Wyner-Ziv coding \cite{lapidoth2012multipleB} to fully utilize the delay echo signals for both communication and sensing.
+~Our proposed scheme is based on the ideas of message cooperation~\cite{willems1982informationtheoretical} and transmitting the compressed information related to echo signals~\cite{lapidoth2012multipleA,lapidoth2012multipleB,li2012multiple} via block Markov coding.
+Specifically, in each block, transmitter~$k$ sends the following six types of message components:

-The proposed scheme is also based on block-Markov encoding at the transmitters and backward decoding at the receiver, where both two transmitters send messages and the compressed version related to the received echo signals (called as compressed information).
-The message and the compressed information of each transmitter are both divided into common and private parts.
-Then, in each block, transmitter~$k$ sends the following six types of message components: \begin{itemize} \item[(a)] The common part (to be decoded by the other transmitter) of its own message $W_{k,c}^{(b)}$; \item[(b)] The private part of its own message $W_{k,p}^{(b)}$; \item[(c)] The common part (to be decoded by the other transmitter) of its compressed information $V_{k,c}^{(b)}$ related to the delayed echo signal from the previous block $b-1$; \item[(d)] The private part of its compressed information $V_{k,p}^{(b)}$ related to the delayed echo signal from the previous block $b-1$; \item[(e)] Cooperative signal about common messages $W_{1,c}^{(b-1)}, W_{2,c}^{(b-1)}$ of both two transmitters from the previous block $b-1$; \item[(f)] Cooperative signal about common compressed information $V_{1,c}^{(b-1)}, V_{2,c}^{(b-1)}$ of both two transmitters which are related to the delayed echo signal from the previous block $b-2$. \end{itemize}
+\begin{itemize} \item[(a)] The common part (to be decoded by the other transmitter) of its own message $W_{k,c}^{(b)}$; \item[(b)] The private part of its own message $W_{k,p}^{(b)}$; \item[(c)] The common part (to be decoded by the other transmitter) of its compressed information $V_{k,c}^{(b)}$ related to the delayed echo signal from the previous block $b-1$; \item[(d)] The private part of its compressed information $V_{k,p}^{(b)}$ related to the delayed echo signal from the previous block $b-1$; \item[(e)] Cooperative signal about common messages $W_{1,c}^{(b-1)}, W_{2,c}^{(b-1)}$ of both two transmitters from the previous block $b-1$; \item[(f)] Cooperative signal about common compressed information $V_{1,c}^{(b-1)}, V_{2,c}^{(b-1)}$ of both two transmitters which are related to the delayed echo signal from the previous block $b-2$. \end{itemize}